v-ladynev/fluent-hibernate/README.md

 ```
 ## The Most Useful Features

-_fluent-hibrnate_ has the features wich can be used with plain Hibernate or Spring code
+_fluent-hibrnate_ has the features which can be used with plain Hibernate or Spring code
 without a library infrastructure.

 ### Scan the class path for Hibernate entities

-The library can be used for a quick entites scanning.
+The library can be used for a quick entities scanning.
 You will need just the library jar,
 without additional dependencies.
 Just download the library using [Download](#download) section and use [EntityScanner](https://github.com/v-ladynev/fluent-hibernate/blob/master/fluent-hibernate-core/src/main/java/com/github/fluent/hibernate/cfg/scanner/EntityScanner.java):

 _For Hibernate 4 and Hibernate 5_